Lamptey rescues point for Brighton at Aston Villa

 Villa then had two penalty appeals in quick succession analysed by VAR.
 The first was when Rogers weaved his way into the area and fell under a challenge by Jan Paul van Hecke with the defender just getting enough of the ball to escape trouble.

-Minutes later Villa were appealing for a penalty again as Rogers again went down in the area, this time after a stretching tackle by Joao Pedro.
+Moments later Villa were again appealing for a penalty again as Rogers again went down in the area, this time after a stretching tackle by Joao Pedro.
 This time referee Craig Pawson, after a lengthy stare at the pitch-side monitor, awarded a penalty and Watkins thumped in the equaliser.

-Two minutes after the restart, Villa went ahead as Watkins dinked a superb pass towards Rogers who dispatched a superb shot past Brighton keeper Bart Verbruggen.
+Two minutes after the restart, Villa went ahead as Watkins, back in the starting line-up after being dropped to the bench for the last three games, dinked a superb pass for Rogers to dispatch a superb shot past Brighton keeper Bart Verbruggen.

 Villa appeared to be edging towards a victory that would have put them seventh but Lamptey had other ideas.